Search here...

 Castillo San Felipe del Morro

 Castillo San Felipe del Morro, the historic fort of San Juan is a must.
 El Morro (for short) is set on top of a cliff overlooking the Atlantic ocean at the entrance to San Juan Bay and dates back to 1589.
 The fort was constructed to keep the Spanish colonial port safe from enemies.
-Over the centuries the fort was added to and became much bigger than the original plans.
-Today the site is a National Park, a World Heritage Site and preserved as a museum.
-Come here to learn a bit about San Juan and Puerto Rican history.
-The views alone are worth the visit.

 Castillo San Cristóbal is another fort not far from Castillo San Felipe del Morro.
 We ran out of time and weren’t able to get here.
 If you loved El Morro, definitely check out Castillo San Crisóbal as well.